smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/ComponentConfigurationGenericReadme.md

 In scenarios where the `publicApiInterface` needs resolution from both page configuration and component configuration.

-For instance, consider a scenario where a specific page template is assigned a `backgroundImageRandomAsset`.
-In this case, the property name resolves to `IAssetsReadRandom` and the result of the `getRandomAssetsAsync` method name is returned.
+If a certain data adapter configuration is assigned to a specific UI component configuration on a specific page configuration, this method need to be used to call API methods of that data adapter configuration.

 ## Signature